 Seafood is always welcome.
 My favorites include Mediterranean or Creole Shrimp and Seared Scallops.
 Or cut swordfish into cubes, toss it with olive oil and lemon juice, thread it on to skewers and grill or roast to perfection.
 Serve the fish with a spoonful of Caponata.

 In keeping with the small bites theme, you’ll want to end the evening with some of your favorite little treats.
-For rich and delicious, Triple Threat or Cappuccino Brownies work for me.
+For rich and delicious, Triple Threat or Espresso Brownies work for me.
 But tiny espresso cups of Affogato or even mini Hot Fudge Sundaes sound pretty good too.

 And if all this sounds like too much work?
 Well, make the party a potluck or forward this link to anyone guest list who offers to help!